-When the official schema for a model is produced, the schema generator must choose one or more namespace URIs that uniquely identify the XML namespaces in the model.
-XML processors will use those namespace URIs to identify the schemas to use for XML validation, as described in the XML schema specification.
+When the official schema for a model is produced, the schema generator must use the namespace URI specified by the Package::URI property on the package representing the metamodel, which may be overridden by the org.omg.xmi.nsURI tag to uniquely identify the XML namespace in the model.
+XML processors will use namespace URIs to identify the schemas to be used for XML validation, as described in the XML schema specification.